 While most people — children and adults — experience all of these challenges from time to time, people living with attention deficit hyperactivity disorder (ADHD) may face them constantly.

 Symptoms of ADHD will affect how you function, and in children, can interfere with development.

 These questions and concerns are natural and not uncommon.
-With the right information, you can learn just what you need to cope.
+With the right information, you can learn just what ADHD is about and how you can cope.

 ADHD is a common neurodevelopmental disorder that affects how you behave.

 This is often due to ongoing, persistent patterns of inattention, an inability to focus, hyperactivity, or impulsivity.
 These patterns may lead you to face challenges in how you function daily and develop skills.